 A WWCC clearance is authorisation under the WWC Act for a person to engage in child-related work.
-All individuals, employed full or part time, casual or volunteering must possess a current WWCC and clearance.

 4. Mandatory reporting

 The Care and Protection Act provides for mandatory reporting of children at risk of significant harm.
 A child is a person under the age of 16 years and a young person is aged 16 years or above but who is under the age of 18, for the purposes of the Care and Protection Act.